eiffel-community/community/PROJECT_LIFECYCLE.md

 names are encouraged.

-Projects that are already hosted within Eiffel Community but willing to move to a different stage are also expected to follow same process as project creation by formally submitting their request on GitHub Eiffel Community repository by creating an issue.
+Projects that are already hosted within Eiffel Community but willing to move to a different stage are also expected to follow same process as project creation by formally submitting their request on Eiffel Community repository by creating an issue.
 Similar to proposing new projects, proposals to move projects to different lifecycle stage should also be announced on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) by sending an email for increased visibility.